UK Research and Innovation (UKRI) Future Leaders Fellowships

 School Selection Process

 - Contact the relevant Subject Area to discuss your project ideas and intention to apply.
 Please note that SSPS requires a mentor (SSPS core staff) for all early-career fellowships.
 In order to apply, you must identify, contact and have an agreed mentor for your proposed project.
 You should also ensure that the Head of Subject is aware and fully supportive of your potential application at this point.

-- Contact the SSPS Research Office with your intention to apply, email@example.com – we will provide the EoI template.
+- Contact the SSPS Research Office with your intention to apply, email@example.com – we will provide the outline proposal form template.

-- SSPS School deadline, 3 September: Please email your completed outline proposal form (required information for UKRI Expression of Interest (EoI) form, CV and 2-page summary on proposed project (1 page) and teaching/research contributions to subject area (1 page), confirming high-quality publications eligible for REF 2021 (an essential requirement for School support).
+- 25 March 2019, 12 pm SSPS deadline: Please email your completed outline proposal form (required information for UKRI Expression of Interest (EoI) form), CV and 2-page summary on proposed project (1 page) and teaching/research contributions to subject area (1 page), confirming high-quality publications eligible for REF 2021 (an essential requirement for School support).
 Documents minimum 2 cm margins and Arial 11.

 Summary of Scheme Objectives